-These Orange Cardamom Almond Flour Cookies are full of buttery goodness!
+These Orange Cardamom Almond Flour Shortbread Cookies are full of buttery goodness!
 They have hints of holiday flavours: subtle spice from cardamom, a citrusy tang from orange zest, and a mild nutty flavour from almonds.

 They're a delicious twist on traditional shortbread cookies, made gluten-free using almond flour.

-These cookies have a crisp bite and they're soft and tender inside.
-Not only that, they're dipped in dark chocolate and sprinkled with a orange zest for some festive flair.
+These grain-free cookies have a crisp bite and they're soft and tender inside.
+Not only that, they're dipped in dark chocolate and sprinkled with orange zest for some festive flair.
 These gluten-free almond flour shortbread cookies are a favourite for holiday baking or for cookie swap parties!

 butter: unsalted is best for baking.
 It must be softened, but not melted, as I've explained below.